jam3company/AngelHackLondon2018/README.md

 ### About us

 * [Jam3 Company](http://www.jam3.company) - We are a group of five girls, and we have participated in the project "Techovation - Girls for a change".
-We are interesting in coding, innovation, startups and projects like *Girls who code*.
+We are interested in coding, innovation, startups and projects like *Girls who code*.